mir-dataset-loaders/mirdata/docs/source/faq.rst

 The creators of this library are Python users, so we made a libray in python.
 We'd be very happy to provide guidance to anyone who wants to create a version of this library in another programming languages.

-A download link is broken for a loader's .download() function.
+A download link is broken for a loader's :code:`.download()` function.
 What do I do?
 ----------------------------------------------------------------------------
 Please open an issue_ and tag it with the "broken link" label.